Min bearwe is æla ful (My basket is full of eels)

 When Caesar sailed from Gaul!

-I was never the scholar Ralph was (all mistakes are all mine) but thanks to his fascinating and wise lessons years ago, I know some sections of a dusty road on ðone weg, ðe scýt ofer ða dí [to the way, that leads over the ditch].
-See the BÓC-HORD page for some key OE readings.
-(There are only about 10,000 words of Old English extant—give some of them a go!)
+I am not the scholar that Ralph was (mistakes are all mine) but thanks to his fascinating and wise classes years ago, I recall a few sections of a dusty road on ðone weg, ðe scýt ofer ða dí [to the way, that leads over the ditch].

 Then Julius Fabricius died as even Prefects do,